dustinober1/Ebook_AI-Powered_Instructional_Design/docs/glossary.md

 ### Co-Intelligence
 A concept coined by Ethan Mollick describing a partnership model where humans and AI work together in a symbiotic loop, with each party enhancing the capabilities of the other.

+## F

+### Fine-Tuning
+The process of further training a pre-trained AI model on a specific dataset to adapt it to a particular domain or style.
+Unlike RAG, which provides knowledge, fine-tuning changes the model's internal patterns.

 ## G